The Cataclysm – more than a flood

 in the seas and all deeps.

-and the sea says, ‘It is not in me.’
+and the sea says, “It is not in me.”

-Fouts and Wise go on to cite Psalms 104:6 and 148:7, Job 41:31, Proverbs 3:20 and 8:27-28 as examples of tehom referring to oceanic waters (English sense), since the immediate context is the waters and seas of creation.
+FW go on to cite Psalms 104:6 and 148:7, Job 41:31, Proverbs 3:20 and 8:27-28 as examples of tehom referring to oceanic waters (English sense), since the immediate context is the waters of creation.
 This is largely true of Job 41:31.
 Psalm 104:6, however, refers to the deep before the emergence of dry land, and is therefore not relevant.
 Psalm 148:7, similar to Psalm 135:6 (above), is also unilluminating.

 by understanding he established the heavens;